SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch14:file_systems.md

    7. Size of the file in bytes
    8. Number of allocated blocks (block size = 512 bytes)
    9. Pointer to data blocks.

+   > I-node entry does not contain `filename`, it is stored `directory`. because
+   > of this, we can have multiple `filename`s referring to the same i-node entry,
+   > this is `hard link` (hard link is not a kind of file type).

 7. Pointers to data blocks in i-node entry